Events

 Public Welcome Family-Friendly Youth Engagement Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom

-Join us for an hour presentation by Ted Roper, United States Forest Service Botanist at Peninsula Point Lighthouse, Hiawatha National Forest, July 8th at noon.
+Join us for a presentation by Ted Roper, United States Forest Service Botanist at Peninsula Point Lighthouse, Hiawatha National Forest, July 8th at noon.

 Botanist Roper will provide a discussion on both native and non-native species found at Peninsula Point.
 Peninsula Point is an important spring migration stop-over site for migrating birds, and as such, receives it's share of weed seeds from the droppings of recent spring arrivals.
 Several non-native plant species have been brought to the site that typically are not found in the Upper Peninsula.